What is video conferencing?

 How to video conference effectively

 Once you’ve got the basics of video conferencing etiquette down, you shouldn’t have any issues with setting up and having video calls with your colleagues.
 However, just as when you’re in the office, it takes a bit more effort to make your video meetings effective and the time is productive.
 So, if you’re planning meetings with colleagues, make sure you have all the materials you need.
+Think about how to engage remote meeting participants.
 Fortunately, the Zoom integration with Dropbox makes it easy to use your files and video conferencing software for more effective video meetings.

 Always set an agenda